nasa/cumulus-docs/docs/data-cookbooks/hello-world.md

 We will focus on using the Cumulus dashboard to schedule the execution of a HelloWorld workflow.
 In this section, we will look at collections, providers, workflows, and rules.

 Our goal here is to create a rule through the Cumulus dashboard that will define the scheduling and execution of our HelloWorld workflow.
-First, let's navigate to the `Rules` page and click `Add a rule`.
+Let's navigate to the `Rules` page and click `Add a rule`.

 ```
 name: helloworld_rule
 Workflow Name: HelloWorldWorkflow # This can be found on the Workflows page
-Provider ID: # Optional, found on the Providers page
+Provider ID: ${provider_id} # Optional, found on the Providers page
-collection - Collection Name: ${collection_name} # set in the Collections page
+collection - Collection Name: ${collection_name} # Optional, set in the Collections page
-collection - Collection Version: ${collection_version} # set in the Collections page
+collection - Collection Version: ${collection_version} # Optional, set in the Collections page
 rule - type: onetime # This determines the schedule for workflow execution
 rule - value:
 Rule State: ENABLED